 About Tehachapi-Cummings County Water District

 TCCWD is governed by a five person Board of Directors elected at large to four year, staggered terms by registered voters in the five equal acreage divisions within TCCWD.
 The Directors are responsible for policies and decisions which govern the operations of the District.
-They meet regularly on the third Wednesday of each month at 4:00 p.m. at the District office.
+They meet regularly on the third Wednesday of each month at 3:00 p.m. in the Tehachapi-Cummings County Water District’s Board Room.